Skip to main content

 2. Set the binlog_expire_logs_seconds server perameter to 2592000.

-3. Using your preferred MariaDB client, create the watermarks table.
+3. Using your preferred MariaDB client, create the flow_capture user with replication permission, and the ability to read all tables.

 tip